PUBLICATIONS

 PEER-REVIEWED JOURNALS

-Donato, E., Donato-Sapp, H., and Sapp, J. (in press).
+Donato, E., Donato-Sapp, H., and Sapp, J. (2023).
 Love, joy, and intimacy: One family’s response to 550 days of lockdown – A poem in 3 voices.
-In Dialogue/En Diálogo: The Journal of the College of Education at California State University Dominguez Hills, CSU Open Journals.
+In Dialogue/En Diálogo: The Journal of the College of Education at California State University Dominguez Hills, CSU Open Journals, Vol. 1, No. 1, pgs.
+58-70.

 Li, L., Donato-Sapp, H., Erevelles, N., Torres, L. E., and Waitoller, F. (2021).
 A kitchen-table talk against ableism: Disability justice for collective liberation.
 Equity and Excellence in Education Journal, Vol. 54, No. 4, pgs.
 361-374.